sebastianlzy/awesomebuilder-infra/README.md

 In the diagram, each instance type is assigned a security group that limit inbound access.

-1. The ALBSecurityGroup attached to the application load balancer restrict access to TCP:80 from Cloudfront origin.
+1. The ALBSecurityGroup attached to the application load balancer restrict access to traffic coming from Cloudfront IP addresses, TCP:80
-2. The InstanceSecurityGroup attached to the webserver restrict access to TCP:80 from ALBSecurityGroup and TCP:22 from JenkinsSecurityGroup
+2. The InstanceSecurityGroup attached to the webserver restrict access to traffic coming from ALBSecurityGroup, TCP:80 and JenkinsSecurityGroup, TCP:22
-3. The DBSecurityGroup attached to the database restrict access to TCP:3306 from InstanceSecurityGroup and JenkinsSecurityGroup
+3. The DBSecurityGroup attached to the database restrict access to traffic coming from InstanceSecurityGroup, TCP:3306 from  and JenkinsSecurityGroup, TCP:3306

 #### 3. Use of Amazon Web Application Firewall (WAF)